Who is Eligible to Receive a Scholarship

 • Youngstown State University - CEEGR 4800

 In the case of graduate students their major field of study must be related to asphalt pavement technology.
 Graduate students may be granted more than one scholarship each year and will be eligible to apply for additional scholarships during their graduate academic career.
+Graduate students may be eligible for asphalt scholarships even though they received two scholarships as undergraduates.
 Graduate students should apply using the on-line application and use the comment section to indicate their graduate student status and the nature of their curriculum as it relates to asphalt pavement technology.
 Graduate students must have a letter of recommendation submitted by their faculty advisor.
 All other requirements related to the asphalt scholarship program also apply.